hugofloresgarcia/miid/weekly_reports/weeks5and6/things.md

 Build/installation instructions are in the repo.

-*note*: both branches only predict 'silence' as an output.
-I've reached out to jack to help me investigate why that is.
-I'm using his precompiled classifier model.
+*note*: both branches only predict 'silence' as an output, since they are using Jack's precompiled model, which hasn't been trained yet.

 ## visualizing embeddings
 I computed VGGish and OpenL3 embeddings and visualized the dataset using t-SNE.
 Look at the plots here: